nathmanning25/avant-coding-test/README.md

 # Avant Coding Test - Next.js Project

-This is a Next.js application built with TypeScript and React 19, featuring a modular component-based architecture for building responsive web pages.
+This is a Next.js application built with TypeScript and React 19 and Storybook, featuring a modular component-based architecture for building responsive web pages.

 ## Getting Started

 ### Prerequisites

-This project requires Node.js version 18 or higher.
+This project requires Node.js version 20 or higher.

 ### Installation